Striker1101/personal_portfolio/README.md

-# Getting Started with Create React App
+# Getting Started with personal portfolio project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was lunched december 21 with #create-react-app
 ## Available Scripts

 In the project directory, you can run: